-About Art and Design in Bucharest
+About Art in Bucharest

 Romania has a great diversity of museums preserving every facet of its history and arts.
 Some are small museums, catering to enthusiasts with a taste for special interests such as pharmacy, clocks, railway trains, folk arts and architecture, wine making and traditional crafts.
 Larger museums host regular exhibitions from around the world, as well as housing permanent collections of paintings and sculptures.
 Prominent museums include Romania's National Museum of Art, the Art Collections Museum, the Village Museum, the Museum of the Romanian Peasant in Bucharest, and the Bruckenthal Museum in Sibiu.